Senior Fellow; Director, Electric Power Program

-Karen Palmer has been a researcher at Resources for the Future for over 25 years.
-Dr. Palmer specializes in the economics of environmental regulation and public utility regulation, particularly on issues at the intersection of climate policy and the electricity sector.
-Her work seeks to improve the design of incentive-based environmental and technology regulations that influence the electric utility sector and to help inform the ongoing transition of the electricity sector.
-To these ends, she explores new designs for policies targeting carbon emissions, analyzes efficient ways to promote use of renewable sources of electricity and energy efficiency and investigates market and regulatory reforms to pave the way for long-term de-carbonization of electricity supply and electrification of the energy economy.
-She is co-author of the book, Alternating Currents: Electricity Markets and Public Policy, published by RFF Press.
+Karen Palmer is a Senior Fellow at Resources for the Future and an expert on the economics of environmental, climate and public utility regulation of the electric power sector.
+Her work seeks to improve the design of environmental and technology regulations in the sector and the development of new institutions to help guide the ongoing transition of the electricity sector.
+To these ends, she explores climate policy design, analyzes efficient ways to promote use of renewable and other clean sources of electricity, and investigates new market designs, new approaches to electricity pricing and regulatory reforms to pave the way for long-term de-carbonization of electricity supply and electrification of the energy economy.

 In the 1990s, Dr. Palmer spent six months as a visiting economist in the Office of Economic Policy at the Federal Energy Regulatory Commission where she worked on wholesale market design in the nascent ISO markets.
-She has served on two National Research Council study panels, one on New Source Review for stationary sources and a second on the future of electricity from renewables.
-She serves on the Environmental Advisory Council to the New York ISO, the Advisory Council to the Center for Climate and Energy Decision Making at Carnegie Mellon University, and the Research Advisory Board to the American Council for an Energy Efficient Economy.
-She is the recipient of the Public Utility Research Center’s 2015 Distinguished Service Award and was elected as a Fellow of the Association of Environmental and Resource Economists in 2018.
-Her published papers have appeared in a number of academic journals including the American Economic Review, the RAND Journal of Economics, The Journal of Political Economy, The Energy Journal, and The Journal of Environmental Economics and Management.
+She has served on three National Academies study panels, including one on the future of electricity from renewables and one on the future of electric power in the US.
+She is President of the Association of Environmental and Resource Economists (AERE) and serves on the Environmental Advisory Council to the New York ISO and on the Future Power Market Forum Advisory Group.
+She is the recipient of the Public Utility Research Center’s 2015 Distinguished Service Award and was elected as an AERE Fellow in 2018.
+Her published papers have appeared in many academic journals including the American Economic Review, the RAND Journal of Economics, The Journal of Political Economy and The Journal of Environmental Economics and Management.

 - PhD in economics, Boston College, 1990